-- Quality First Teaching, differentiated for pupils who have or may have SEND in order to overcome all barriers to learning. - Monitoring progress and achievement of children to identify those who are not making expected progress (in line with peer group). - Children who are not making expected progress will have individual targets generated, in the case of speaking and listening, reading and/or writing these will be generated using the Birmingham LA Language and Literacy Toolkit.
-At this stage a Wave 2 intervention would be put into place and the outcome of this would be monitored through a system of Assess-Plan-Do-Review

-- For children with a higher level of need specialist assessments can be carried out and appropriate targets and outcomes identified in partnership with any stakeholders.
-The outcomes would be monitored through a system of Asses-Plan-Do-Review. - A child with significant needs may be assessed for an Education and Health Care Plan.
+- Quality First Teaching, differentiated for pupils who have or may have SEND in order to overcome all barriers to learning. - Monitoring progress and achievement of children to identify those who are not making expected progress (in line with peer group). - Children who are not making expected progress will have individual targets generated, in the case of speaking and listening, reading and/or writing.
+At this stage a Wave 2 intervention would be put into place and the outcome of this would be monitored through a system of Assess-Plan-Do-Review - For children with a higher level of need specialist assessments can be carried out and appropriate targets and outcomes identified in partnership with any stakeholders.
+The outcomes would be monitored through a system of Asses-Plan-Do-Review. - A child with significant needs may be assessed for an Education and Health Care Plan